juntawu/AMDDPG-TORCS/README.md

     sudo make install
     sudo make datainstall
     ```

+    - Test Gym-Torcs

+    Open a terminal:

+    ```
+    torcs
+    ```

+    Click on TORCS interface: "Race –> Practice –> New Race".
+You should see a blue interdace which prints "Initializing Driver scr_server1".

+    Open another terminal:
+    ```
+    cd $Gym-TORCS-ROOT/
+    python3 snakeoil3_gym.py
+    ```
+    You should see a car running on the track automatically.
+Note that there may be “print" function error with "snakeoil3_gym.py" because of python version.

+    - Show the car

     The default interface of Gym-TORCS dose not show the racing car.
 Please follow the following instructions to change the source code so as to show the body of the car.

     Open the file `$Gym-TORCS-ROOT/vtorcs-RL-color/src/modules/graphic/ssggraph/grscreen.cpp` and change the 280th line of `grscreen.cpp` to be